IamIremIdil/IamIremIdil/README.md

 <br/>

-cs student finishing up her degree in istanbul. currently interning at a logistics company dealing with RAG pipelines, backend, etc.
+Computer engineering student finishing up her degree in istanbul. currently interning at a logistics company dealing with RAG pipelines, backend, etc.
 Right now my side project is [**StudyNest**](https://github.com/IamIremIdil/study-nest), a full-stack study companion with Pomodoro, mood tracking, and a friends system.
 I originally built it as a gift and it got forked (my first fork!) which was unexpectedly wholesome.

 <br/>

-✦ &nbsp; **Project showcase**
+## ✦ **Project showcase**

-Major personal projects:
+<u>Major personal projects:</u>

 • [StudyNest](https://github.com/IamIremIdil/study-nest)&nbsp;